tynopet/homework/homework-63/modal.md

  - No, you don't have to collect them.
 Mrs Shaw is giving them a lift home.

  - Do you want me to wait for you after work?
- - No, you needn't wait.
+ - No, you don't need to wait.
 I can walk home by myself.

- - You must interrupt while people are talking.
+ - You mustn't interrupt while people are talking.
  - No. It's very bad manners to do that.

   - My dog has been ill all week.
   - Oh dear!
-You must take him to vet.
+You must take him to the vet.

   - It's Sally's birthday on Wednesday.
   - I know.
 I must remember to buy her a present.